 Stop 7: Hammam

-We had planned to do a hammam at some point in the trip but we were thinking to do it in Cappadocia.
-However, we stumbled across this place and it turned out they had availability for us right away so we decided to do it.
+I had planned to do a hammam at some point in the trip but was thinking to do it in Cappadocia.
+However, I stumbled across this place and it turned out they had availability for me right away so I decided to do it.
 The prices were amazing and they offered complimentary tea!
-They had various services ranging from a simple scrub, to more complex ones with massages etc. We just got the basic package but it didn’t disappoint.
-The first step was laying on a gigantic hot stone for 20 minutes.
-Here everyone is together – but after 20 minutes, you get taken to another room (or @ least females do, anyhow) for your bath.
-We enjoyed it and since Sam and I were separate for our baths, it was nice to re-convene afterward for some hot tea.
-The hammam provides everything you need … sandals, towels and a robe.
-We literally just walked in off the street with only street clothes and felt the experience was perfect.
+They had various services ranging from a simple scrub, to more complex ones with massages etc. I just got the basic package but it didn’t disappoint.
+I literally just walked in off the street with only street clothes and felt the experience was perfect.
 Can’t beat the prices either!

 Stop 8: Istiklal Street